holochain/holochain/docs/specs/src/hwp_2_overview.md

 In keeping with the metaphor of Game, we also refer to the Integrity specification as the Validation Rules of the Game.

-We also refer to both the Integrity and Coordination specifications of a Game as its DNA because this evokes the pattern of all the "cells" in the social "body" as being built out of the same instruction set, thus being the ground of self for that social body.
-We also call these specifications generically by the name Zomes (short for chromosomes) as they also function as composable units for building larger DNAs.
+We also refer to Integrity specification of a
+Game as its DNA because this evokes the pattern of all the "cells" in the social "body" as being built out of the same instruction set, thus being the ground of self for that social body.
+We also call an Integrity or Coordination specification generically by the name Zomes (short for chromosomes) as they also function as composable units for building larger bodies of "genetic code" for said body.

 ### Actions (and Entries and Records)